cmeiklejohn/cmeiklejohn.github.io/_posts/2021-10-14-filibuster-4.markdown

 <img src="/img/netflix-topology.png" width="600">

-If you're interested in learning more about dynamic reduction, you should check out our [ACM SoCC '21 presentation](https://www.youtube.com/watch?v=pyYh-vNspAI) and [preprint](http://christophermeiklejohn.com/publications/filibuster-socc-2021.pdf) where we talk in more detail about it.
+If you're interested in learning more about dynamic reduction, stay tuned for our upcoming ACM SoCC '21 presentation and paper where we talk about it in detail.

 ## Conclusion